hakuzumon/crossfire-strategies/README.md

 The Face is most suited of all the classes to a supporting role, with specialty in gaining discounts when buying cards and healing.
 None of the Face's cards deal very much damage by themselves, but combining forces with other players using Coordinated Attack (4¥), or focusing on multiple colors with Press the Advantage (5¥) can deal much damage, but are highly situational.

 <pre>
-5	COMPETENCE	Once during your turn, you can substitute (2) for a (Red) when applying damage.
 15	LUXURY OPTION	When you buy a card from the Black Market, you can pay 1 more nuyen to draw a card.
 20	TIMING		The second time during a turn that you buy a card that matches your main role color, pay 1 less nuyen.
 35	SHADOW MESSIAH	When you play at least 1 card of each color on your turn, heal 1 HP.